Vorkutlag: History

-1932–1941

-Initially about 102 prisoners were housed in the camp.
-Most were transported from the nearby camps in 1932, Inta, Ukhta and others, and the population soon rose to 332.
+Meeting of the first train in Vorkuta.
+Yakov Fomin, December 28, 1941.

+Vorkutlag was established on May 10, 1938 by splitting it from Ukhtpechlag.

 In 1937 the construction of the Pechora Mainline railway started.
 The new railway was an addition to the Northern Railway (Russia) which connected Moscow to Vorkuta, Konosha, Kotlas, the camps of Inta and other Northern parts of European Russia.
-The Railway was built by tens of thousands of prisoners from the Vorkutlag and other nearby camps and was completed in 1941.

-Meeting of the first train in Vorkuta.
-Yakov Fomin, December 28, 1941.
+It was completed in 1941.
 The first train arrived at Vorkuta on 28 December 1941.
 This important event was attended by residents of Vorkuta and photographed by Yakov Yakovlevich Fomin, who was in charge of constructing the railway.
-From 1939, Polish prisoners were held at Vorkuta following the Occupation of Poland until the German invasion of the Soviet Union in 1941.
-Vorkuta was then also used to hold German prisoners of war captured on the Eastern Front in World War II as well as criminals, Soviet citizens and those from Soviet-allied countries deemed to be dissidents and enemies of the state.
+From 1939, Polish prisoners were held at Vorkuta following the occupation of Poland.
+Following the German invasion of the Soviet Union in 1941, Vorkuta was then also used to hold German prisoners of war captured on the Eastern Front in World War II as well as criminals, Soviet citizens and those from Soviet-allied countries deemed to be dissidents and enemies of the state.
 US soldiers were also held in the camp, a majority of whom were captured during the Korean War.
 Many prisoners did not survive their internment and died by freezing to death in the cold climate, starvation (food was scarce) or being worked to death.
 Prisoners were fed rye bread, buckwheat, meat, fish and potatoes but in very small amounts.
 Prisoners resorted to killing rats or stray dogs for food.
 Self-harm was common in the camp: if an inmate sustained an injury they would be sent to the hospital where conditions were better.
 The average amount of working time in the camp was 16 hours a day for every inmate.
 The guards who protected and managed the Gulag were a part of the NKVD, MVD and the Red Army.
 Guards were most often recruited on three-year contracts after completing their basic military service.
 Regulations allowed guards to shoot without warning any prisoner who strayed outside the designated work zone or too near a camp fence.